Lesbos: Tourism

 In April 2022, the Greek government announced a dedication of €2 million in restoring tourism in Lesbos and four other islands.
 In October 2022, it was announced that Lesbos would return to the cruise ship industry.
 Konstantinos Moutzouris, the governor of the North Aegean Region, which Lesbos is under, explained that the region's administration will run a study "in order to develop cruise tourism on the island."
 The deputy governor of tourism, Nikolaos Nyktas, believed that the cruise industry "suits the island and its culture", while the head of development for the project, Ioannis Bras, said that the island could "offer a lot to the cruise market".

 In English and most other European languages, including Greek, the term lesbian is commonly used to refer to homosexual women.
 This use of the term derives from the poems of Sappho, who was born in Lesbos and who wrote with powerful emotional content directed toward other women.
-Due to this association, the town of Eresos, her birthplace, is visited frequently by LGBT tourists.
+Due to this association, the town of Eresos, her birthplace, is visited frequently by LGBTQ tourists.

 Geography

 Lesbos lies in the far east of the Aegean sea, facing the Turkish coast (Gulf of Edremit) from the north and east; at the narrowest point, the Mytilini Strait is about 5.5 km wide.
 In late Palaeolithic/Mesolithic times it was joined to the Anatolian mainland before the end of the Last Glacial Period.
 The shape of the island is roughly triangular, but it is deeply intruded by the gulfs of Kalloni, with an entry on the southern coast, and of Gera, in the southeast.

 The island is forested and mountainous with two large peaks, Mount Lepetymnos at 968 m and Mount Olympus at 967 m (not to be confused with Mount Olympus in Thessaly on the Greek mainland), dominating its northern and central sections.
 The island's volcanic origin is manifested in several hot springs and the two gulfs.
 Lesbos is verdant, aptly named Emerald Island, with a greater variety of flora than expected for the island's size.
-Eleven million olive trees cover 40% of the island together with other fruit trees.
+Eleven million olive trees cover 40% of the island, together with other fruit trees.
 Forests of Mediterranean pines, chestnut trees and some oaks occupy 20%, and the remainder is scrub, grassland or urban.
+The island is also one of the best in the world for bird watching.